Wedding Bells (Jonas Brothers song): Reception

 On October 18, 2012, Miley Cyrus spoke about the song with Ryan Seacrest.
 When asked if she thought the song was about her, she responded, "I don't know who else is getting married... so I feel like that's pretty blatant, it's whatever."

 "Like I said, everyone has to write songs that are about things that they felt and he even introduced that this isn't the way that I am.
 So, you can't ever hate on someone for writing about something you've been through.
 I think that you kind of get a fair warning when you date an artist and someone that's a writer.
 When you're going through things that you're going to end up hearing about it on the radio."

 Live performances

 The song was performed live for the first time on October 11 at the Radio City Music Hall in New York during the reunion concert of the Jonas Brothers.
 It was performed during the Asia, European and North American legs of the 2012/2013 World Tour.

 The song was also performed during Jingle Ball on December 1, 2012.
 The song was also performed during the Festival Internacional de la Canción de Viña del Mar.

 After that the song was taken off the main setlist during the South American dates of the tour.
 It was performed again on February 22. after that it as re-added to the main setlist of the tour.

 They performed the song again on June 1 during the Acapulco Festival in Mexico.

-During the first concert on July 10, they performed the song Wedding Bells again.
+During the first concert on July 10, they performed "Wedding Bells" again.